jpoots/Immune-Subgroup-Classification-of-Solid-Tumours/README.md

 ## Web App Usage

 Usage scripts are given in other/start_scripts.
-These scripts are used to start a celery worker, and the Flask API on a Gunicorn server as well as serve the React app.
-All these actions may be performed manually if desired.
-It is assumed the database systems are running as services.
-If this is not the case, run them using msql.server.start on MacOS or service mysql start on Ubuntu followed by redis-server.
+These scripts are used to start a celery worker, Redis, MySQL and the Flask API on a Gunicorn server as well as serve the React app.
+These actions may be performed manually if desired.

-The system assumes each element runs on the default ports.
-If any ports must be modified, this should be altered in api/app/.env and react-app/utils/constants.js and the react app rebuilt.

-### cerlery.sh

-This script starts a celery worker to accept asynchronous tasks

 ### api.sh

-This script starts the API and serves it on port 3000 using Gunicorn
+This script starts the API and serves it on port 3000 using Gunicorn.
+A Redis in-memory database is started and MySQL also listens.

 ### frontend.sh